-í Name in full John H Brown 422 2 Hamo G. Y. D. Tin & rebeland Ohio 3 Date of birth ALCA (Month) (Day) (Year) 4 AFF-year.(1) a natural-horn citizen, (2) a naturalised citizen, (3) un alien, (4) or have year declared garrier Becomber (specify willch)?
-5 Where were Starres for al /24 (Sation) 6 If not a citizen, of what country are you a citizen or subject?
-3 What is your present trade, occupation, or office? .
-Rabour 8 By whom employed?
-G. A. D. P. R 9 Have you a father, mother, with, child under 12, or a sister or brother under 12, solely dependent on you to support (specify which)?
-10 Married or single (which)? well-thet 4 LL Race (specify which)?
-26.2.2 11 What military service have you had?
-Rank ### 3ranch 3ranch • Do you claim exemption from draft (specify grounds)?
-Yele.
-Suffert of Mother Lafferm that I have verified above answers and that they are true.
-John H Organ
+í Name in full Oolse H. Brown 4g. is yo.
+22 2 Home G. H. D. F. Six & rebland Ohio 3 Date of birth 24.00 (Month) (Day) (Year) 4 ATT you.(1) a natural-born citizen, (2) a naturalised citizen, (2) un alien, (4) or have you declared your intention (specify which)?
+5 Where were Stampford / ty (Salina) 6 If not a citizen, of what country are you o citizen or subject!
+3 What is your present trade, accupation, or office?
+Rabous 8 By when employed?
+G. H. D. R. G. 9 Have you a father, mother, wife, child under 12, or a saster or brother under 12, colory dependent on you to support (specify which)?
+10 Married or single (which)? and chickit of the Race (specify which)?
+Hegan 11 What military service have you had?
+Rank M ., Do you claim exemption to be supported by the Support of Mother I affirm that I have verified above answers and that they are true. ### ## ### #########################

-1 REGISTRAR'S REPORT 4-6-23 A Tall, medium, or about (which)?
-Shouth Siender, medium, or about (which)?
-Shouth 2 Color of open: Blown Color of hair?
-Blacke Bald?
-3 Has person lest arm, leg. hand, foot, or both ayes, or is he otherwise disabled (specify)? ne certify that my answers are true, that the person registered has read his ow wers, that I have witnessed his signature, and that all of his answers of which I have wiedge are true, except as follows: Stewart Corbin (Signature of registrar) ita or Country Iterated true The State 5.1.
-Charles take for
+REGISTRAR'S REPORT $34-6-23$ A 1 Tall, medium, or short Stander, medium, or stout (which)?
+Aleuder 2 Calor of open?
+Brown Color of hair?
+Black Bald?
+3 Has person lost arm, leg, hand, foot, or both ayes, or is he otherwise disabled (specify)? ne certify that my answers are true, that the person registered has read his own wers, that I have witnessed his signature, and that all of his answers of which I have reledge are true, except as follows: - Stewart Corbin or County Accessed town Themas of Date of registration) Charles take for

-Someone who had a constant presence on 2nd Street was a

-World War I veteran named John Henry Brown.
+Someone who had a constant presence on 2nd Street was a World War I veteran named John Henry Brown.
 As teenage boys and older men, we witnessed "Papa Skeets" daily in the Pool Hall.
 He almost always wore several layers of clothes-winter and summer.
 He clearly had Alzheimer's or dementia, and he would talk to us and talk to himself.
 As kids, sometimes we thought that he was just talking and walking to entertain himself.
 Sometimes he would say some funny things and we got a big kick out of that.
 But none of us boys ever made fun of him.
 He was a part of the Black community, and we felt protective of him.

 Quite often, though, he would talk about his service in World War I. We listened and laughed at him and wondered about the strange-sounding place names he mentioned and the events he described.
 "What was he talking about?"
 He repeated his stories so often that I remembered a lot of it even after 50 years.
-Two years ago, I heard a lady at the Soul of 2nd Street Festival mention the Battle of Chateau Thierry.
+Two years ago.
+I heard a lady at the Soul of 2nd Street Festival mention the Battle of Chateau Thierry.
 I said to myself and to her that I had heard these places mentioned before, but I had never realized that these were actual places where battles had occurred.
 The two places I remembered Papa Skeets talking about over and over were "Meuse-Argonne Forest" and "Chateau Thierry."
 He may have mentioned other battles too, but I did not understand his pronunciation clearly: "What were "Cantigny," Belleau Wood," and St. Mihiel"?

-Papa Skeets made it clear that he had participated in World War I in France.
+Papa Skeets made it clear that he had

+participated in World War I in France 3

 He would state, "We were in the